 - Don’t design posts that contain three or more fonts.
 The brain has trouble maintaining focus when more than two fonts are used.

 With these points in mind, you may realize your current livestreams, posts, and pre-recorded videos can only be viewed by a small portion of the population you want to reach!

 This doesn’t mean that your designs shouldn’t be visually appealing – just accessible.
 Next time you’re creating a graphic, run it by a few people and ask for their honest feedback.
-It will make you a better communicator and your design piece more accessible… all for the sake of digital evangelization.
+It will make you a better communicator and your design piece more accessible… all for the sake of digital evangelism.

 Remember that using consistent fonts and logos or brand standards will keep the look and feel of your parish communications familiar to your audience.
 Match fonts from your parish website and donation pages to your other online content.
 This consistency will help people feel right at home.
 Include these key points in your church social media strategy.
 (And if you don’t know what fonts are being used on your website, you can use a font finder to identify them.)